Lighthouse (British organisation): Allegations

-Former members have accused the group of pressuring members into spending thousands of pounds, with no receipts given for the money being spent and with some going into debt over the money they ended up paying the group.
-A search of the public records showed that County Court judgments had been issued against nine then-members of the group, with the total debt owed amounting to around £87,000.
-Landlords who had formerly let their properties out to members of the group also reported receiving many debt-collection letters addressed to various members of the group.
+Former members have accused the group of pressuring members into spending thousands of pounds with no receipts given, with some going into debt over the money they paid.
+A search of public records showed that County Court judgments had been issued against nine then-members of the group, with the total debt owed amounting to around £87,000.
+Landlords who had formerly let their properties out to members of the group also reported receiving many debt-collection letters addressed to the former tenants.

 One victim of Lighthouse stated that, when she attempted to ask questions about where her money had gone or what progress she was making, Waugh verbally berated her.
 She was reminded by the group that, should she leave, they had records of her private conversations in which she had discussed personal information, including the fact that as a child she had been sexually abused by someone known to her family.
-After leaving the group and giving an interview to the press about her experience, Waugh published this information in a YouTube video.
+After she left the group and gave an interview to the press about her experience, Waugh published this information in a YouTube video.
 After being told that publicly identifying victims of sexual abuse without their consent was a crime, Waugh edited the video to remove the victim's name.
-In response to the BBC investigation Lighthouse published highly personal conversations of a former member of group who had collaborated with the BBC documentary team, including details of struggles with mental health, without the victim's consent, and claimed they would release further private information.
+In response to the BBC investigation, Lighthouse published without the victim's consent highly personal conversations of a former member of the group who had collaborated with the BBC documentary team, including details of struggles with mental health, and said they would release further private information.